withastro/astro/docs/styling.md

 │       ├── _utils.scss
 │       └── global.scss
 └── src/
-    └── …
+    └── (pages)
 ```

 What’s in each file is up to you to determine, but start small, add utilities as you need them, and you’ll keep your CSS weight incredibly low.
 And utilities you wrote to meet your real needs will always be better than anything off the shelf.

-Is utility CSS capable of building entire apps? **No!** It becomes very unwieldy trying to create components entirely out of them.
-Or if you’re managing breakpoints (media queries), or when you are handling interactions like `:hover`, `:focus`, or even animation.
-Think of component styles as the backbone of a healthy style architecture that get you 80% of the way there, and utility CSS filling in the remaining 20%.
+So to recap, think of scoped styles as the backbone of your styles that get you 80% of the way there, and utility CSS filling in the remaining 20%.
 They both work well in tandem, with each compensating for the other’s weakness.

-#### 3. Centralize your layouts
+💁 **Why this works well in Astro**: Astro was built around the idea of **Scoped CSS and Global Utility CSS living together in harmony** ♥️!
+Take full advantage of it.

+### More suggestions

+”But wait!” you may ask, having read the previous section. ”That doesn’t take care of [my usecase]!”
+If you‘re looking for more pointers on some common styling problems, you may be interested in the following suggestions.
+These all are cohesive, and fit with the **Hybrid Scoped + Utility** philosphy:

+1. Split your app into Layout Components and Base Components
+1. Avoid Flexbox and Grid libraries (write your own!)
+1. Avoid `margin` on a component wrapper
+1. Avoid global media queries

+#### Suggestion #1: Split your app into Layout Components and Base Components

-While this guide will never be long enough to answer the question _”How should a page be laid out?”_ there’s a subtle, but important question within that field that is critical to get right: _“Given a layout, how should components/styles be organized?”_ This question has more of a right or wrong answer, but it will take a little bit of explaining in the form of an example to communicate the general concept.
-Imagine that we are starting with a layout like so:
+While this guide will never be long enough to answer the question _”How should a page be laid out?”_ (that’s a [design problem!][cassie-evans-css]) there is a more specific question hiding within that we _can_ answer: _“Given a layout, how should components/styles be organized?”_ The answer is **don’t bake layout into components.** Have layout components that control layout, and base components (buttons, cards, etc.) that don’t control layout. _What does that mean?_ Let’s walk through an example so it’s more clear.
+Pretend we have a page that looks like this (numbers for different components):

 ```
 |---------------|